CoeJoder/ethereum-node/docs/initial-setup.md

 # stay logged in and continue to the next step
 ```

-- [ ] now that secure key+passphrase authentication is working, disable password and non-passphrase key authentication and change the default SSH port as additional security measures:
+- [ ] now that key+passphrase is configured, tighten up security and use a non-default SSH port:

 ```bash
 sudo nano /etc/ssh/sshd_config